adtrak-core/boilerplate/README.md

-# WD Boilerplate
+# Dev Boilerplate

 1. Clone/Download this repo.
-Extract it somewhere.
 2. Download latest release of WordPress [https://wordpress.org/latest.zip](https://wordpress.org/latest.zip)
-3. Extract it to a folder.
+3. Extract it.
 4. Delete the wp-content from the downloaded file.
-5. Copy the contents into the repo folder you downloaded earlier.
+5. Copy the contents into where you cloned the repo.
 6. Install WordPress / edit the wp-config.php with new salt keys/live site details.
 7. Go to town.